sdrush/dotfiles/README.md

 # My dotfiles Repository

+## Features (aka what works so far)

+- Common zshrc, aliases and functions
+- ZPlug
+- zsh-histdb
+- zlua
+- bgnotify (only tested on iterm2)
+-

 ## Set up for a new machine

 The first thing we need to do is make sure our ssh keys are set up